 So how was it possible that, only a generation ago, we managed to destroy half of our ancient woodland?
 It’s said we cut down more woods in 40 years than during the previous 400.

 At the heart of A Tale of Trees – a book that ranges widely over ancient woodland throughout Britain, is the story of Derek’s local wood, one that was all but cut down.
 One third of Waresley Wood in Cambridgeshire survives, rescued by determined individuals from the Wildlife Trust.
-Derek’s explorations through Waresley over the course of a year draw out just what makes an ancient wood special.
+Derek’s explorations through Waresley draw out just what makes an ancient wood special.

 And we end by trying to see the woods from the trees.
 What is the future for Britain’s woodlands?
 Can we save them from diseases such as ash dieback?
 Can we revitalise them as economic assets, without trashing what made them unique in the first place?